 Welcome

-Click here to learn more about the Edenton Tea Party Trolley Tour and to purchase tickets.
+Click here to learn more about events associated with the 250th anniversary of the Edenton Tea Party.

 The Edenton Historical Commission is housed in the Penelope Barker Welcome Center, in the heart of Edenton, NC.
 Edenton is truly one of the South’s most beautiful towns and is located on the Albemarle Sound in eastern North Carolina.
 Our mission is to preserve and educate our visitors on the history of our area, so let us help to guide you on your visit!
 The staff and volunteers at the Penelope Barker Welcome Center look forward to your visit and hope to see you soon.
 This website serves to provide you with information that will make your visit to Edenton more enjoyable.